 Note about the Components field: (Requires Content Station 11.18 and higher) One of the properties to set for the template is the Component Set.
 A Component Set determines which article components a user should be able to make use of in the article that will be based on the template, how these components appear in the Selection window, how they are styled in the article and which properties for the component can be set.
 Component Sets are set up by the system administrator.
 Only one Component Set can be assigned to a template.
 Once the assignment has been saved, it cannot be changed.
 Users can always add components or remove components when necessary.

 Step 6.
 Exit the editor by clicking the Back button in the toolbar.
 Your changes are automatically saved.

 Note: Digital article templates can at any time be edited.
 The changes apply only to the template; any articles that have been based on the template will not be updated with these changes.

-- 8 August 2018: Updated section 'Setting up a Digital article template' by adding a note about Component Sets.
+- 17 September 2019: Updated section 'Setting up a Digital article template' with information about bringing up the Properties window.